• Skip to primary navigation

 How do you get there?

-If you relax in a lovely peaceful place, after about 90 minutes, you can start to see some significant alpha brain activity.
-Think of a quiet afternoon spent at your favorite beach or a nice long nature walk at sunrise.
+If you relax in a lovely peaceful place, after about 90 minutes, you can see a significant increase in alpha brain waves.
+Think of a quiet afternoon at your favorite beach or a nice long nature walk at sunrise.

-Meditating Buddhist monks can achieve this state sooner and maintain it with their eyes open.
-So you can meditate every day for a few years or drink some tea.
+Meditating Buddhist monks can achieve this state sooner and maintain it with open eyes.
+So you can meditate daily for a few years or drink some tea.

 RELATED: